 Starting a Private Practice in Psychology or Counselling Course

 Many psychologists and counsellors are interested in establishing themselves in private practice either full-time or part-time but are unsure of how to proceed.
-In this course a psychologist in private practice will overview the essential requirements and possible pitfalls that need to be addressed for the establishment of a successful private practice.
+In this course an experienced psychologist in a private practice will overview the essential requirements and possible pitfalls that need to be addressed for the establishment of a successful private practice.
 This valuable course covers location, set-up costs, legal and ethical issues, insurance, record-keeping, business structures, accounting, marketing and advertising.

 The course will give a general overview the following topics:

 - Marketing and advertising

 Participants need to be aware that the course is designed to be an introduction to the general aspects of establishing a private practice and not just the Better Access to Mental Health Care initiative under Medicare.

 Having canvassed the needs of all participants the presenter may chose to cover some topics in more details depending on the needs of the group.